techidaily/site-facebook/source/_posts/enhance-relationships-using-social-polls-on-whatsapp.md

  Related:[How to Use Facebook's New Soundmojis on Messenger](https://www.makeuseof.com/how-to-use-facebook-soundmojis-messenger/)

- Another drawback of the Poll Games feature is that, unlike what you get with[polls in Facebook groups and pages](https://www.makeuseof.com/how-to-create-facebook-poll/) , you can’t set a voting deadline for the games.
+ Another drawback of the Poll Games feature is that, unlike what you get with [polls in Facebook groups and pages](https://www.makeuseof.com/how-to-create-facebook-poll/) , you can’t set a voting deadline for the games.

  This means the poll remains open until everyone in the chat has voted, which may delay getting the final result.